datasciencesg/workshops/LearnItYourself/Beginners/Chapter3.md

 ### 3.4: Natural Language Processing (*for real*)

-Natural Language Processing evolves really fast and as a field that mostly adopts/applies the "hottest" trend from mainstream machine/deep learning, every ~2-3 years the underlying state-of-art architecture for NLP changes (quite drastically).
+Natural Language Processing evolves really fast and as a field that mostly adopts/applies the "hottest" trend from mainstream machine/deep learning, every ~2-3 years the underlying state-of-art architecture for NLP changes (quite drastically). <!-- This is how fast we "throw away" things in NLP, e.g. https://towardsdatascience.com/the-fall-of-rnn-lstm-2d1594c74ce0 -->

 The only way to keep up is not to chase the trends.
 Know that the lastest/hottest algorithm or pre-trained models exists, understand how they work and find ways to incorporate them into whichever project/method you're using/researching on.